UPPMAX/LLM-workshop/docs/day1/public_llms.md

 <figure markdown="span">
   ![Open vs Closed Models](./figures/open-vs-close.png){ width="700" }
-  <figcaption>Narrowing performance gap on MMLU benchmark (Apr 2022 - Aug 2024) with human domain experts at 89.8%</figcaption>
+  <figcaption>Narrowing performance gap on MMLU benchmark (Apr 2022 - July 2025) with human domain experts at 89.8%</figcaption>
 </figure>

-Open-weight models are catching up with closed source models steadily[^1].
+Open-weight models are catching up with closed source models steadily[^1][^9].
 However, creating high-quality benchmarks is an active area of research as the existing ones are beginning to plateau.

 ## Categories